mikestreety/ale-house-rock/app/content/beer/960-the-greatest-love-story.md

   ],
   "number": 960,
   "permalink": "beer/the-greatest-love-story-pretty-decent-beer-co/",
-  "review": "I always feel gluten-free beers have something.issing (obviously, it's gluten).
+  "review": "I always feel gluten-free beers have something missing (obviously, it's gluten).
 It often leaves a \"dry\" aftertaste.
 Saying that, this was one of the better ones, but I wouldn't buy it out of choice."
 }
 ---